Find out how gardening can benefit your asthma, avoid asthma symptoms and deal with triggers in the garden.

 - Keep children away while you’re using any pesticides, and off any areas of the garden you’ve just treated.
 Children with asthma are particularly sensitive.

 Some people tell us that choosing plants that don’t set off their asthma symptoms, and avoiding those that do, makes a difference to them in their own gardens.
+For example, you could choose insect-pollinated plants instead of wind-pollinated plants.

 But even if your own garden is full of low-allergen plants and materials, and you’re doing all you can to keep it asthma-friendly, pollen and mould spores can blow into it from neighbouring gardens, and from even further away than that.